esdrassantos06/zipway/backend/README.md

 To prevent Render's free tier from putting your service to sleep:

-1. Create an account on UptimeRobot
+1. Create an account on Uptime Better Stack
 2. Add a new HTTP(s) monitor
 3. Set the URL to your backend ping endpoint (https://your-backend.onrender.com/ping)
-4. Set the monitoring interval to 5 minutes
+4. Set the monitoring interval to 3 minutes
+5. Set your Bearer Token (Admin Token)

 ## 🚧 Development